 speaker

 CFO

-think it will be a competitive levelized cost of energy we're talking about just above.
-Well, you can calculate that, but we've done the benchmark and we feel that it's quite competitive, so low range, end of the interval for wind power and of course, significantly lower than other types of electricity production like oil.
-Offshore wind.
-So we think it will be a healthy level.
+We think it would be a competitive levelized cost of energy we're talking about. just above.
+Well, you can calculate that, but we've done the benchmark and we feel that it's quite competitive, so low range end of the interval for wind power and, of course, significantly lower than other types of electricity production like offshore wind.
+So we think it'll be a healthy level.

+speaker